zitadel/zitadel/docs/docs/guides/integrate/service-users/client-credentials.md

 In ZITADEL, the Client Credentials grant can be used for this [non-interactive authentication](authenticate-service-users) as alternative to the [JWT profile authentication](serviceusers).

+## Steps to authenticate a Service User with client credentials

-## Create a Service User with a client secret
+### 1. Create a Service User with a client secret

 1. Navigate to Service Users
 2. Click on **New**